lwazi71/Aegis/README.md

 - Upload images or documents for analysis
 - AI (GPT-4 + OCR) scans for:
-  - Faces
-  - Text (names, IDs, emails, etc.)
+  - Text (addresses, license plates, etc.)
-  - Personal identifiers
 - Automatically **blur or remove** exposed content
 - Get an **Insights dashboard** showing:
   - What was flagged